How Different Weather Conditions Affect an HVAC System

 Heat pumps are designed with the power to defrost-cycle to remove ice and snow formed around them.
 However, when you allow ice and snow to amass around your heat pump, they could increase operating costs and decrease the unit’s overall durability.
 Another major effect of snow and ice on your HVAC unit is freezing pipes and rust buildup.

-If you need to get your HVAC system in Burbank and the surrounding areas serviced or repaired, reach out to the certified and reliable HVAC techs at Air Max HVAC, Inc. We’ve been building up HVAC experience and credibility in furnace maintenance and AC installations for years, wowing clients with our excellent electric furnace, AC, heat pump installation, and repair services.
+If you need your Burbank area HVAC system serviced or your AC repaired, reach out to the certified and reliable HVAC techs at Air Max HVAC.
+We’ve been building up HVAC experience and credibility in furnace maintenance and AC installations for years, wowing clients with our excellent electric furnace, AC, heat pump installation, and repair services.
 Our clients bet on the quality of our indoor air-boosting services.
 We’re have been accredited to install air purifiers, humidifiers, germicidal lights, dehumidifiers, and ventilation.
 Our techs also provide home energy audits, utility rebate appraisals, and indoor air quality audits.
 Call us today!Tags: Weather